vinayking01/React/lecture1 ( installation, intro)/README.md

     Note - using another way is package bundler vite ,etc. vite - # Create a new Vite project npm create vite@latest

+    to Run the the project - npm start

 ### Reactjs / React